GaloisInc/saw-training/HMAC.rst

   implementation
 * Add the relevant implementation details to the function(s) using the changed type
-* Update the SAWScript to reflect the new memory layouts, initializations, etc implied by the updated type
+* Update the SAWScript to reflect new memory layouts, initializations, etc implied by the updated type

-Indeed, these expected next steps are precisely how the verification of s2n HMAC must evolve to account for the code updates explained above.
+Indeed, these expected next steps are precisely how the verification of s2n HMAC must evolve to account for the code updates.

 Updating the Reference Implementation